NEIGHBORHOOD YOUTH FIRST IMPRESSIONS EXCHANGE

 What will be done?

 Two teams of young people will exchange communities.
-A team of youth will make an incognito visit to your community and record their first impressions.
-In addition, a team of youth from your community will make a visit to another similar community within Sheboygan County.
+A team of youth will make an incognito visit to your neighborhood and record their first impressions.
+In addition, a team of youth from your neighborhood will make a visit to another similar neighborhood within Sheboygan County.

 - Youth team members are not expected to be experts—they will simply to give an outsider’s candid viewpoint on various aspects of the community.